Invoice Finance

 As a guide, invoice financing fees and charges usually cost between 1% - 5% of the invoice value.
 This is known as the discount rate or factor rate.
 This can vary based on the amount and value of the invoices processed each month.

-The cost of invoice finance will vary depending on a variety of complex factors including your business type, customer creditworthiness, how much you invoice, the value of them, and what invoice finance facility you choose to use.
+The cost of invoice finance will vary depending on a variety of complex factors including your business type, customer creditworthiness, how much you invoice, the value of the invoices, and what invoice finance facility you choose to use.

 Here is a typical cost example: